-Social gatherings or events of less than 100 are allowed.
-Gatherings where more than 100 people are expected either need to be postponed or canceled or the organizer of the gathering must submit a safety plan to their local health department at least seven days in advance and receive approval.
+Social gatherings, attractions, businesses or events are allowed but at 50 percent capacity of the venue or facility.
+Gatherings seeking more than 50 percent capacity must submit a safety plan to their local health department at least seven days in advance and receive approval.

-Social gatherings or events of less than 50 are allowed.
-Gatherings where more than 50 people are expected either need to be postponed or canceled or the organizer of the gathering must submit a safety plan to their local health department at least seven days in advance and receive approval.
+Social gatherings, attractions, businesses or events can only be at 25 percent capacity of the venue or facility.
+Gatherings seeking more than 25 percent capacity must submit a safety plan to their local health department at least seven days in advance and receive approval.